Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Related Work

-It is well known that, if we assume a deterministic adversary, no online deterministic algorithm achieves a bounded competitive ratio~\cite{DBLP:conf/icalp/Marchetti-SpaccamelaV87}.
-This impossibility result is derived by combining one request for a big item of size $m = B$, potentially followed by $m / \epsilon$ requests to small items of size $\epsilon$, for any $\epsilon > 0$.
-After the first request, the adversary either stops the sequence there if the online algorithm did not accept the big item, or otherwise it requests the small items: in any cases, the competitive ratio can be made arbitrarily large by setting $\epsilon$ small enough.
-This simple negative result spans to multiple, more restricted versions of the problem, see~\cite{DBLP:journals/mst/CyganJS16} for a recapitulation table.
+\subparagraph*{Online knapsack in unit-profit model} The online variant of the knapsack problem is a classic optimization problem that has been extensively studied for decades, with the first results dating back to the 1980s.
+The seminal papers by Marchetti-Spaccamela and Vercellis~\cite{DBLP:conf/icalp/Marchetti-SpaccamelaV87} and Lueker~\cite{Lueker95} observed that no online deterministic algorithm can achieve a bounded competitive ratio, and thus focused on the study of random instances of the problem.
+The negative result for deterministic algorithms holds even in the unit-profit model studied in this paper.
+This impossibility result is derived by combining one big item of size~$B$, potentially followed by $B / \epsilon$ small items of size~$\epsilon$, for a fixed $\epsilon > 0$.
+After the first item, the adversary either stops the sequence there if the online algorithm did not accept the big item, or requests the small items.
+The competitive ratio can be made arbitrarily large by setting $\epsilon$ small enough.
+This simple negative result extends to multiple versions of the problem; see~\cite{DBLP:journals/mst/CyganJS16} for a recapitulation table.